gotygota/tastebuddy_docs/docs/admin/protocols.md

 !!! warning "Updating criteria"
-    While criteria can be updated at any time, it is good practice to avoid changing the scoring scale and instead create a new criterion if it has already been used in a sensory evaluation to avoid comparing products that have not been evaluated with exactly the same protocol.
+    While criteria can be updated at any time, it is good practice to avoid changing the scoring scale and instead create a new criterion if it has already been used in a sensory evaluation, to avoid comparing products that have not been evaluated with exactly the same protocol.

-    In the backend, even though the score relative to the scale and the scale itself are stored in the database at the moment the sensory analysis results are submitted, if the criterion is changed, the system will allow the comparison of products that may have used different scales.
+    In the backend, although the score relative to the scale and the scale itself are stored in the database at the moment the sensory analysis results are submitted, if the criterion is changed, the system will allow the comparison of products that may have used different scales.